bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 I develop and investigate on Python, Node.js, Perl, Bash with OSINT, community & DevOps activities and practices.

-Sometimes I hire targeted for positions in the IT level from middle+, with relocation outside Russia, write about hiring in IT, HR Tech, development and participate in various professional communities.
+Sometimes I hire targeted for positions in IT level from middle+, with relocation outside Russia, write about hiring in IT, HR Tech, development and participate in various professional communities.

 I do not consider offers from russian corporations, state structures, and office work within Russian Federation.
 Now I leave Russia.